 This environmental offset package demonstrates that it is possible to deliver compliant offsets in accordance with Australian and Queensland Government offset legislation through direct, land-based offsets supplemented with indirect and compensatory measures.
-The preferred offset package option consists of securing five offset areas that also match broader regional priorities as outlined in GBOS.
+The preferred offset package consists of five offset areas that also support the broader regional priorities as outlined in GBOS.

-While Adani's preference is to offset impacts using direct offsets, direct land-based offsets could not be delivered to acquit the offset requirements relating to wetland protection areas due to limitations in the desktop analysis.
+While Adani's preference is to offset impacts using direct, land-based offsets, direct offsets could not be delivered to acquit the offset requirements relating to wetland protection areas due to limitations in the desktop analysis.
+Adani will conduct detailed surveys of the proposed offset properties to ascertain if suitable offset areas for wetland protection areas exist.

 As part of the implementation of the package, Adani will conduct landholder engagement and ecological surveys to confirm the suitability of the preferred offset package.
-In addition, Adani will conduct detailed surveys of proposed offset properties to ascertain if suitable offset areas for wetland protection areas exist.
-Subsequently, Adani will refine the package which may include acquitting its offset requirements through offset payments and/or indirect offsets.
+Subsequently, Adani will refine the package to reflect landholder participation and the results of the ecological surveys.
+Should the preferred offset package no longer acquit Adani's offset requirements, the refined offset package will further evaluate offset payments and/or indirect offsets.
 Offset payments and indirect offsets are likely to contribute to species-specific management plans and targeted recovery actions.

-Adani proposes to initially offset all of the environmental values specified in this offset package that will be adversely impacted by project actions relating to on-site vegetation clearing, off-site vegetation clearing and subsidence acquit for the environmental values identified.
+Adani proposes to offset MNES that are expected to be significantly impacted (i.e. Brigalow TEC, black-throated finch and waxy cabbage palm) as a result of residual project actions.
+In addition, Adani proposes to offset the SSBV specified in this offset package that will be adversely impacted by project actions relating to on-site vegetation clearing, off-site vegetation clearing and high impact subsidence.